timhughes/vagrant_ansible_k8s_cluster/README.md

 Provided below are installation instructions for both **Prometheus** and **metrics-server**.
 You can only choose one.
-Prometheus is a much more comprehensive monitoring system and in most cases it is the prefered option but if you are a resource constrained environment then metrics-server may be your prefered option.
+Prometheus is a much more comprehensive monitoring system and in most cases it is the prefered option but if you are in a resource constrained environment then metrics-server may be your prefered option.

 ### Prometheus